 When I was little, grown-ups ate Lorna Doone cookies.
 They were elegant and served with tea, well at least at my house.
 Today, I still think of them as a special treat.
-Let’s explore Loran Doone cookie recipe made three ways.
+Let’s explore the Lorna Doone cookie recipe made in three ways.
 Pick your favorite way!

 Lorna Doone – Way #1